hmjahid/hmjahid/README.md

 ### Hi there 👋

 I am <h1>Md Jahid Hasan</h1> a passionate <strong>Front-End Developer</strong>.
 I am a detail-oriented and result-oriented person.
 I love my duties and responsibilities.
 I highly focus on my job.
 I am a quick learner and love coding.
-I love designing and developing Frond-End of amazing websites in Linux environment.
+I love designing and developing Frond-End of amazing websites in <em>Linux</em> environment.
 I am keen to learn new technology.

 if(You want to know more about me){ <br>